nugentmichael1/StateSpaceSearch/README.md

 # State Space Search
-CSCI164 Project - 8 &amp; 15 Puzzles
+CSCI 164
+Artificial Intelligence
 Spring 2022
+Professor David Ruby
 CSU, Fresno

+This is a JavaScript implementation of various state space search algorithms within a puzzle slider domain.
+Some can be very slow, and essentially hang up your browser.
+Be careful.
+Below were the provided instructions of the assignment.

-## Project Instructions
+## Provided Project Instructions
 In this assignment you will explore State-Space Search with the 8-Puzzle and 15-Puzzle.
 You will need to implement and provide code for the following algorithms:

 - Breadth-First Search